ExileStudios/eolib-php/README.md

 ```console
 $ composer build
 ```
-The generated protocol code will be available in the Eolib/Protocol/Generated directory.
-Under the namespace `Protocol\Generated`.
+The generated protocol code will be available in the Eolib/Protocol directory.
+Under the namespace `Eolib\Protocol`.
 The generated documentation will be available in the docs directory.

 ## License